 Diet and exercise go hand in hand, and how well you eat can make or break your fitness goals.
 This is especially important if your primary activity is running.
 Whether you’re running to lose weight or training to set a new personal record, too many (or even too few) calories can take you off your pace.
-Dawn Holmes, MS, RD, LD, the head of the OhioHealth Sports Medicine Runner’s Clinic, explains how runners can sabotage their training by not eating well, and how to fuel your fitness to achieve results.
+Dawn Holmes, MS, RD, CSSD, LD, sports dietitian for the OhioHealth Sports Medicine Runner’s Clinic, explains how runners can sabotage their training by not eating well, and how to fuel your fitness to achieve results.

 Eating right to improve performance

-Holmes suggests adding about 100 calories per mile to your daily intake to compensate for the fuel you burn during long-distance training, which may seem like a lot to people who are calorie-conscious.
-“But an issue we see often is under-fueling, people who are not eating enough to support their training, sometimes not even enough to support day-to-day activity.”
+Holmes suggests adding about 70-100 calories per mile to your daily intake, depending on your average running pace, to compensate for the fuel you burn during long-distance training, which may seem like a lot to people who are calorie-conscious.
+“But an issue I often see is under-fueling, people who are not eating enough to support their training, sometimes not even enough to support day-to-day activity.”

 She says if you don’t replace the calories you burn, your body’s systems can begin slowing down in an effort to hang on to what little calories you’re providing.
 “You’ll begin to feel fatigued in your runs, and your recovery will slow.
 It can affect your reproductive system, menstrual cycles, testosterone levels and metabolism, even your cognition.”

 “Without enough energy in your diet, your body begins burning muscle as a fuel source, which works against your goals.”